daleao/sdv/Modular Overhaul/Modules/Weapons/README.md

 ## Infinity +1 <sup><sub><sup>[🔼](#margo-weapons-wpnz)</sup></sub></sup>

-According to [TV Tropes Wiki](https://tvtropes.org/pmwiki/pmwiki.php/Main/InfinityPlusOneSword), an Infinity +1 sword is "not only the most powerful of its kind ... , but its power is matched by how hard it is to acquire".
-The Vanilla Galaxy weapons do not quite fit that definition.
+According to [TV Tropes Wiki](https://tvtropes.org/pmwiki/pmwiki.php/Main/InfinityPlusOneSword), an Infinity +1 sword is "not only the most powerful of its kind [...] , but its power is matched by how hard it is to acquire".
+The vanilla Infinity weapons do not quite fit that definition.
 Let's fix that, shall we?

 To obtain your first Galaxy weapon, as in vanilla you must first unlock the desert, acquire a Prismatic Shard and offer it to the Three Sand Sisters.
 Unlike vanilla, however, the weapon will not materialize out of thin air, but will be shaped out of a configurable amount of Iridium Bars (10 by default), which must be in your inventory.
 This will prevent a lucky Prismatic Shard drop from the Mines or a Fishing Chest from instantly rewarding one of the strongest weapons in the game before the player has even set foot in the Skull Caverns.
 Now, some venturing into the Skull Caverns is required.